alfmel/fnc-1/README.md

+# My version of FNC-1 corpus

+This is my version of the FNC-1 training corpus.
+It simply splits the `train_bodies.csv` file into individual files named by the `Body ID`.
+I figure others may find this useful, so I decided to contribute.

-# Stance Detection dataset for FNC-1
+## Stance Detection dataset for FNC-1

 For details of the task, see [FakeNewsChallenge.org](http://fakenewschallenge.org)